Advice for Empty Home Owners

 There's a greatly increased risk of vandalism and crime with empty properties, and they can be difficult to insure, which could result in high repair costs or even mean a complete loss of asset.

-For an average 2/3 bed terraced empty property in England it's estimated that the total cost per year is in the region of £8,000 - £10,000.
+For an average 2/3 bed terraced empty property in England it's estimated that the total cost per year is in the region of at least £8,000 - £10,000.
 This includes rental loss, maintenance, insurance and council tax, for which there is now a 50% premium applicable if a property has been empty for over two years.

 The value of an empty property also depreciates rapidly.
 By renting out or selling empty property not only are the main issues resolved, but there's the added advantage of gaining regular rental income or the capital from the sale of the property.